Skip to main content

 Anasilvia Herrera Fuentes

-Anasilvia Herrera Fuentes is a fourth-year student at Revelle College majoring in Molecular and Cell Biology and minoring in Dance.
+Anasilvia Herrera Fuentes is a fifth-year student at Revelle College majoring in Molecular and Cell Biology and minoring in Dance.
 As the daughter of Mexican immigrants, she is proud and happy to be one of many within her family to begin pursuing higher education!
 In this past year, Anasilvia has worked as a Certified Nurse Assistant with the company: San Diego Senior Helpers and the nursing home: San Diego Post Acute.
 She is currently in the process of joining the U.S. Army Reserve to serve her country, expand her healthcare training and gain new perspectives that will enrich and further her academic journey.
 Anasilvia plans to pursue a Master’s and Doctor’s in Nursing Practice degree prior to attending medical school to gain a deeper understanding of the medical field and the U.S. healthcare system.
 She feels that in order to provide the best care for her patients, she should be as well-versed as she can in the system that dictates how and when people will be treated.
 Anasilvia plans to become a physician that places the well-being and interests of her patients first.
 Alongside practicing, she hopes to work in health policies to help close the disparity gaps that affect low-income families and families of color.

 P4 Scholars